Dr Owen Parker

 -

 Owen’s research and teaching is focused on the politics and political economy of the European Union.
-Recent research consists of three related strands: the political economy of EU citizenship and migration within and into the EU (see Research projects below); the political economy of the contemporary EU, with a focus on the Eurozone crisis, economic governance and comparative political economy; and Brexit.
+Recent research focuses on: the politics and governance of EU citizenship and the free movement of people in the EU; the contemporary political left and the EU; and Brexit.

 Owen’s academic interests dovetail with his prior professional experience.
-Following his MSc at the LSE, he worked from 2003-2006 as 'International Relations Officer' at the European Commission (Directorate General for Enlargement, Turkey Unit), working on the assessment of Turkey's fulfilment of the EU's Copenhagen political criteria (relating to human rights, democracy, rule of law, minority rights).
+He worked from 2003-2006 as 'International Relations Officer' at the European Commission (Directorate General for Enlargement, Turkey Unit) on the assessment of Turkey's fulfilment of the EU's Copenhagen political criteria (relating to human rights, democracy, rule of law, minority rights).

 - Research interests